-The story usually starts with something that is wrong: a wickedness in the form of a stepmother (Snow White, Hansel and Gretel), a bad witch (Sleeping Beauty).
+The story usually starts with something that is wrong: wickedness in the form of a person (Snow White, Hansel and Gretel), a bad witch (Sleeping Beauty), an evil presence (The Tinderbox, The Hobbit).
 Sometimes, no one or only one or two people are aware that anything is amiss.
 A hero is still needed to prevent further harm: for example, if the prince married one of the stepsisters instead of Cinderella, the kingdom would suffer.

-The hero is usually unaware he/she is on a quest.
-Some heroes, like the soldier in The Tinderbox, stumble into the quest or act out of desperation like the princess in The Wild Swans.
+The hero is often unaware he/she is solving a greater problem.
+Some heroes, like the soldier in The Tinderbox, stumble into a situation or act out of desperation like the princess in The Wild Swans.
 Sometimes, the hero volunteers out of selfish motives—fame, power—or simply because he/she has nothing better to do.
 A modern fairy tale of this sort is A.S.
 Byatt’s, The Story of the Eldest Princess.

-In quest, the hero takes something he/she thinks is important but loses it on the journey.
+At the start, the hero takes something s/he thinks is important but loses it on the journey.
 Hansel and Gretel’s breadcrumb markers are eaten; Harry Potter loses Hedwig.
-Sometimes, the hero gets to keep what he/she takes such as a wayfarer’s rucksack or the prince’s sword but must leave something or someone behind.
+Sometimes, the hero gets to keep what he/she takes such as a wayfarer’s rucksack (backpack) or the prince’s sword.
+At the same time, s/he must leave something or someone behind.
 What is lost is something or even someone no longer needed in the hero’s life no matter how much the hero wants to hold onto the thing or person.